Personal Loans After Bankruptcy

 How Long After Bankruptcy Discharge Can I Get a Loan?

-As long as you can find a lender willing to approve you for a loan, there is no definite amount of time needed to wait until applying for one.
+As long as you can find a lender willing to approve you for a loan, there is no specific amount of time needed to wait until applying for one.
+Often, waiting one or two years will be enough.
 However, your credit report will reflect a discharge for seven to 10 years, and lenders may not offer favorable terms or interest rates.

 Should I Apply for a Loan After Bankruptcy?